HiassofT/highspeed-sio/README.txt

 very beginning of the SIO code).
 The code is therefore significantly faster and can reliably operate at speeds up to ~80kbps (pokey divisor 4).
-Higher speeds (up to 126kbit/sec) are possible, too, but require a modified NMI (VBI) handler code.
+Higher speeds (up to 126kbit/sec) are possible, too, but require a modified VBI handler code.
 See below for more details.

 Note: I don't recommend using more than ~70kbps (pokey divisor 6) for "everyday operations".
 First of all, if you have several